-And don’t forget to join our Facebook group for Parents!
+And don’t forget to join our Facebook group for parents and guardians!

-At Post, we understand the transition to college can be a big change for your student.
-That is why we developed the Post University First-Year Experience (FYE), complete with a dedicated first-year academic advisor, to help them make the move successfully.
+At Post, we understand the transition to college can be a big change for your child.
+We developed the Post University First-Year Experience (FYE), complete with a dedicated first-year academic advisor, to help them make the move successfully.

-Post University has a long history and tradition of protecting student privacy.
-Additionally, the University is subject to a federal law called the Family Educational Rights and Privacy Act (FERPA) that sets privacy standards for student educational records and requires institutions to publish a compliance statement, including a statement of related institutional policies.
-The Post University Catalog can answer questions from parents.
-We have provided answers to many of the questions families, guardians, and parents of college students typically have here at Post.
+Post has a long history of protecting student privacy.
+It falls in line with federal law – the Family Educational Rights and Privacy Act (FERPA) sets privacy standards for student educational records and requires institutions to publish a compliance statement, including a statement of related institutional policies.
+These FAQs offer answers to many of the questions families, guardians, and parents of college students typically have here at Post.
 For questions not covered here, see our Catalog.

 What records does FERPA cover?

-The privacy protection FERPA gives to students is very broad.
-With limited exceptions, the FERPA regulations give privacy protection to all students’ “education records.”
+The privacy protection FERPA provides students is very broad.
+With limited exceptions, FERPA regulations grant privacy protection to all students’ “education records.”
 Education records are defined as “those records which contain information directly related to a student and which are maintained by the University or a person acting for the University.”
-Examples of records entitled to FERPA privacy protection are grade reports, transcripts, and most disciplinary files.
+Examples of records with FERPA privacy protection include grade reports, transcripts, and most disciplinary files.

 How can I find out my student’s grades?

 You and your child can fill out a FERPA form that gives Post permission to share their protected information with you.
 This form can be filled out in the Admissions Office or with Advising.
 It is also sent to students as part of the acceptance packet.
 As your child tests their wings as young adults, making their own decisions and bearing the responsibility for ensuring they attend class and learn, there may be some initial resistance to sharing.
-While communicating with young adults can be a challenge, the college years are a period of growth and maturity.
+While communicating with young adults can be a challenge, college years are a period of growth and maturity.
 The willingness of students to share information usually grows, especially as they acquire the confidence that comes with assuming greater responsibility for their own lives.

 As a parent, I would like to understand financial aid.
 Do you have resources to help me?